J. F. R. Jacob

-Lieutenant General Jack Farj Rafael Jacob (2 May 1921 – 13 January 2016) was a prominent Indian military officer.
-He was best known for his role in the Bangladesh Liberation War of 1971.
-Jacob, then a major general, served as the chief of staff of the Indian Army's Eastern Command.
-During his 36-year long career in the army, Jacob fought in World War II and the Indo-Pakistani War of 1965.
-He later served as the governor of the Indian states of Goa and Punjab.
+Jack Farj Rafael Jacob (2 May 1921 – 13 January 2016) was an Indian military officer.
+He was known for his role in the Bangladesh Liberation War of 1971.
+Jacob, then a major general, was the chief of staff of the Indian Army's Eastern Command.
+During his 36-year long career in the army, ending as a Lieutenant General, Jacob fought in World War II and the Indo-Pakistani War of 1965.
+He was later governor of the Indian states of Goa and Punjab.